quii/learn-go-with-tests/math.md

 }
 ```

+How much is that tiny little bit?
+Well...

-Sixty seconds in a minute - thirty minutes in a half turn (math.Pi)- so 30 * 60
+- Sixty seconds in a minute
+- thirty minutes in a half turn of the circle (`math.Pi` radians)
-seconds in a half turn.
-So if the time is 7 seconds past the hour we're
+- so `30 * 60` seconds in a half turn.
+- So if the time is 7 seconds past the hour ...
-expecting to see the minute hand at 7 * (math.Pi / (30 * 60)) radians past the
+- ... we're expecting to see the minute hand at `7 * (math.Pi / (30 * 60))`
-12.
+  radians past the 12.

 ### Try to run the test